 For Your Employee Recruitment:

-- Develop an ongoing series of employee testimonials to use in print, digital, website, etc.
+- Develop an ongoing series of employee testimonials to use in print, digital, website, etc. Hearing from employees at the organization about what the culture is like, the advancement opportunities available, and their work experiences are all important messages to deliver.

 - Roll out a recruitment campaign theme that is in alignment with the current brand positioning, brand graphic standard and messaging.
 This is accomplished by marketing and HR working together!